Top Upwork alternatives in 2026: best platforms for freelancers and clients

 • Complicated user experience: Some clients report that the platform can be difficult to navigate and that the bidding process is time-consuming.

-Pricing: On Freelancer, the fees you incur depend on whether you hire a freelancer for a fixed-price job or an hourly task.
+On Freelancer, the fees you incur depend on whether you hire a freelancer for a fixed-price job or an hourly task.
 For fixed-price projects, you will be charged either 3% of the total amount or a minimum fee of $3, whichever is higher.
 In contrast, for hourly projects, a fee of 3% applies to each payment made to the freelancer.

-How it compares to Upwork: Freelancer is similar in structure to Upwork, with a bidding system and wide talent pool.
+Freelancer is similar in structure to Upwork, with a bidding system and wide talent pool.
 However, some clients report that quality can be inconsistent due to the high volume of freelancers.
+Freelancer also features a secure payment system that can reassure both freelancers and clients.

 Why is Freelancer a better alternative to Upwork?